centreon/centreon-documentation/en/administration/centreon-ha/acceptance-guide.md

 ### Check the constraints

-To check that there are no constraints, runs the command:
+To check that there are no `Location Constraints`, execute the command:

 ```bash
 pcs constraint